How a Millennial-Focused Rewards App Grew New Members by 1430% in 6 Months Through Affiliate Marketing

 - Reviewing the client’s internal reporting for additional metrics (outside of existing tracking) to monitor bottom-of-funnel conversion rates.

 “An essential part of our client service philosophy is to establish realistic expectations with our clients, especially when their goals are both audacious and time-sensitive” said Carmen Moloney, the Senior Manager on the account.
 “To ensure we were moving forward with strategies that would offer the greatest likelihood of achieving our client’s goals within the time they wanted, while also protecting their affiliate program and their brand, meant carefully weighing the opportunities and potential rewards with the risks – and do whatever was possible to mitigate low-quality performance within the program.”

-In addition to optimizing and educating the client’s existing partners and gradually moving them toward a commission structure that paid them on new linked members, the AP team also proceeded with recruiting new affiliate partners into their program and helping them optimize their promotions.
+In addition to optimizing and educating the client’s existing partners and gradually moving them toward a commission structure that paid them on new linked members, the Acceleration Partners team also proceeded with recruiting new affiliate partners into their program and helping them optimize their promotions.

 “Some of these partners were delivering an enormously high volume of clicks.
 After careful analysis, we determined this activity was caused by a few sub-affiliates within these mobile networks who were purchasing via programmatic DSP’s,” said Moloney.
 “This type of traffic naturally results in higher clicks.
 While not nefarious in and of itself, this is a perfect example of why it’s crucial to have sophisticated and effective fraud monitoring systems and processes in place to ensure that these sources are not committing click attribution fraud.”